sutoiku/puffin/FAQ.md

 - Ability to work with larger datasets by taking advantage of fleets of [AWS Lambda](https://aws.amazon.com/lambda/) functions and | or large [Amazon EC2](https://aws.amazon.com/ec2/) instances.
 - Enforcement of column and | or row-level access control policies.

-## Can I use Puffin without a Lakehouse?
+## Can I use PuffinDB without a Lakehouse?
-Yes, you can use Puffin with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).
+Yes, you can use PuffinDB with just an Object Store like [Amazon S3](https://aws.amazon.com/s3/).
 But you should still take a look at [Iceberg](https://iceberg.apache.org/), for the following reasons:

 ## Why should I use a Lakehouse like Iceberg instead of just an Object Store like S3?
 A Lakehouse like [Apache Iceberg](https://iceberg.apache.org/), [Apache Hudi](https://hudi.apache.org/), and [Delta Lake](https://delta.io/) offers many critical features: